 The development of new methods for measuring high-quality contraceptive care.

-An evaluation of a new patient-centered birth control counseling model.
+Evaluations of a new patient-centered birth control counseling model and an HIV prevention program.

 We’ve also coordinated numerous clinical trials on birth control, sexually transmitted infections, and other reproductive health care.